teatbd/prime_analytics_v2/README.md

-# 📊 Prime Analytics v2 — Empirical Analysis of Prime Numbers
+# 📊 Prime Analytics v2 — Empirical Study of Prime Numbers

 ---

-# 🚀 Overview
+## 🚀 Overview

 This project explores the behavior of prime numbers from a data-driven perspective.

-It started with a simple question:
+Starting from a simple question:

 > Do prime numbers follow any pattern?

-By generating primes at scale and analyzing their properties, this project reveals that although primes appear irregular locally, they follow clear statistical laws globally.
+By generating primes up to 20 million and analyzing their statistical properties, the project reveals that while primes appear irregular at a local level, they follow consistent and predictable patterns at scale.

 ---

-# 🎯 Objective
+## 🎯 Objectives

 The analysis focuses on:

 - Prime density
 - Error vs theoretical approximation
+- Gap distribution
-- Distribution of gaps between primes
+- Growth of gaps
-- Relationship between primes and logarithmic growth
+- Relationship between gaps and log(n)

 ---

-# ⚙️ Data Generation
+## ⚙️ Data Generation

-Prime numbers are generated using an optimized version of the **Sieve of Eratosthenes**, implemented with NumPy:
+Prime numbers are generated using an optimized implementation of the **Sieve of Eratosthenes**:

 ```python
 def criba(n):